Ansud/PyComl/README.md

 PyComl is coded in Python/PyQt6.
 It is inspired by [PyCommonist](https://github.com/benprieur/PyCommonist).

 Current version is 0.0 (23.08.2024).
 It is MVP and it is in progress.
+I learn how to use QML and do it very slow :)

 ## User manual